Why Consulting? Best Answers for Your Interview

 Some reasons for wanting consulting, while honest, will hurt you in an interview.
 These signal to the interviewer that you are interested in consulting for the wrong reasons.
 Here are 6 answers you should never give:

 To be clear, many of these are real reasons people go into consulting.
-There is nothing wrong with wanting good pay or exit opportunities.
-But these are not the reasons you should share in an interview.
-Lead with your genuine intrinsic motivations instead.
+There is nothing wrong with privately valuing strong pay or the consulting exit opportunities that come after 2 to 3 years.
+You just should not lead with them in an interview.

 How Should You Structure Your "Why Consulting" Answer?